 Express Scripts Holding knows that its customers like their medicine delivered quickly.
-The company administers the prescription drug benefits of millions of health plan members in the US and Canada.
-Members have access to a network of about 67,000 retail pharmacies, as well as the company's own mail-order pharmacies.
+The company administers more than a billion prescription drug benefits of tens of millions of health plan members in the US and Canada.
+Members have access to a network of more than 70,000 retail pharmacies, as well as the company's own mail-order pharmacies.
 On behalf of its insurer clients, Express Scripts processes claims for prescriptions, designs drug benefit plans, and offers such services as specialty drug delivery, disease management programs, and consumer drug data analysis.
-The firm merged with rival PBM Medco Health Solutions in 2012, creating the largest pharmacy benefits management (PBM) company in North America.

 Sales and Marketing

-The company's clients include HMOs and other health insurers, self-insured businesses, and union benefit plans throughout North America.
-In 2012 Express Script's top three clients were WellPoint (13% of total revenues), the Department of Defense (11%), and UnitedHealth Group (9%).
+The company's clients include HMOs and other health insurers, self-insured businesses, managed care organizations, third-party administrators, employers, workers' compensation plans, government health programs, and union benefit plans throughout North America.
+In 2015 Express Script's top two clients were

 Department of Defense

 The company's revenues have trended upward since 2011; in 2015 revenue rose 1% to $101.7 billion thanks to higher network and home delivery and specialty revenues.
 Price increases on branded drugs helped drive up earnings.
 Decreased network revenues (as a result of lower claims volume and an increase in generics orders) partially offset that growth, though.